 - In The Coen Brothers remake of The Lady Killers, the crew's leader tries to think up an elaborate solution to a casino employee who stands in the way of their heist.
 After being shut down several times, the crew's young idiot chimes in with "why don't we just bribe the guy?"

 - In a 1997 low-budget B-Action flick called Mean Guns a character played by Ice-T is overseeing a deathmatch between a bunch of hired killers for a Briefcase Full of Money.
 One of the killers surprises Ice with a knife and goes on and on about how he's going to kill Ice T's character and how much he hates him, all the while Ice T keeps telling him to throw the knife.
 As the guy looks away for a second, Ice T draws his own knife, throws it and kills the guy saying, "See?
 You throw the fucking knife.
 Don't stand there and hold it, throw the motherfucker!"

-- At one point in Cinderella (2015), someone asks Ella why she doesn't just leave the Tremaines and move away from a previous employee she meets up with.
-Ella states that she can't because she cares for the house her family has owned for 200 years, and doesn't want to see her step-family practically destroy it.
+- In Cinderella (2015), Ella is at one point asked why she doesn't just leave the Tremaines and move away from a previous employee she meets up with.
+Ella states that she can't because she cares for the house her family has owned for 200 years and doesn't want to see them practically destroy it.

 - Harry Potter: